purecloudlabs/iframe-coordinator/doc/client-setup.md

 app to send a notification message to the user.

 [`requestModal`](../classes/client.client-1.html#requestModal), which asks the host app to launch a modal identified by a given ID, also accepts initial setup data specific to that modal.
+Can optionally take in styling in terms of the width (default: 850px) and height (default: 700px) for the modal.

 A client application may request a modal on the host like so: